InfiniteAmmoInc/Yarn/README.md

 # Yarn

-Dialogue editor created for "Night in the Woods" and other projects.
+Dialogue editor created for "Night in the Woods" (and other projects) by Noel Berry and Alec Holowka.

 # How to Run as an App